Have you ever wondered – “How to get rid of caterpillars eating leaves in your garden”?

-#2 – Be observant!
+#2 – Be Observant For Good Caterpillar Control!
 Examine your plants on a regular basis: daily is best.
 Look for moth eggs and small green caterpillars and remove them as soon as you see them.

 If you see any sign of eggs, just snip or pinch off the affected leaves and dispose of them properly.